-We take refuge in Amida Buddha and His Primal Vow of Boundless Compassion and aspire to be born in His Pure Land of Peace and Bliss.
-In profound gratitude for this inconceivable Gift of Salvation, we Say the Buddha’s Name, knowing without any doubt, that the Buddha has permanently saved us from samsara – the vicious cycle of relentless birth, suffering and death – at the end of this precious human life…
+We sincerely take refuge in Amida Buddha and His Primal Vow, the universal pledge of Boundless Compassion and aspire to be born in His Pure Land of Peace and Bliss.
+In profound gratitude for this inconceivable Gift of Salvation, we Say the Buddha’s Name, knowing without any doubt, that the Tathagata has permanently saved us from samsara – the vicious cycle of relentless birth, suffering and death – at the end of this precious human life…

 The existence of Amida Buddha and The Pure Land is true and real.
 Yet, it is totally inconceivable and beyond the defiled, unenlightened understanding of foolish sentient beings like ourselves.
 Perpetually engulfed by the darkness of ignorance and assailed by the hindrance of doubt, there is absolutely no way – by intellectual or scientific means – that we can prove or perceive, the inconceivable, but real existence of Amida.

-Through Amida Buddha’s innumerable manifestations in this world, The Tathagata, without a moment respite, tirelessly saved countless beings in the past and continues right now to lead those in the present who are karmically ripe out of this dreadful cycle of birth, suffering and death.
+Through expedient means and innumerable manifestations in this world, Amida Buddha, without a moment respite, tirelessly saved countless beings in the past and continues right now to lead those in the present who are karmically ripe out of this dreadful cycle of birth, suffering and death.

 Being always amongst the multitudes, The Tathagata, using various skillful methods, sets up the appropriate karmic connections with sentient beings to enable them to be saved in the future.
 The Buddha, without being asked, spontaneously helps all sentient beings.
 We should know that Amida Buddha had already accomplished our Pure Land births by fulfilling for each of us our aspirations and their attendant practices – all ignorant sentient beings will realise this fact sooner or later when they are karmically ready to receive Amida Buddha’s precious gift of Entrusting faith (Shinjin -信 心).

 The Larger Sutra of Immeasurable Life, carefully taught by Shakymuni Buddha, describes in detail the history of Amida Buddha, His fulfilled original Vows, and the Pure Land.
-This Sutra – the king of all sutras – meticulously delivered by the Buddha with an incomparable radiance and joy, affords mundane foolish persons (凡 夫 – bombu) like us, the only viable route out of samsara.
+This Sutra – the king of all sutras – meticulously delivered by the Buddha, while displaying an unprecedented radiance and joy, affords mundane foolish persons (凡 夫 – bombu) like us, the only viable route out of samsara.
 It is the main reason for Shakyamuni Buddha’s fortunate appearance in this world.

 In his wonderful poems – Gatha of True Faith – Venerable Master Shinran wrote: